syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The `XLOOKUP` function allows you to find and return a corresponding value from a table or range based on a search term.
+The `XLOOKUP` function allows you to search for a value in a range and return a corresponding value from another range, based on a specified search term.

-For example, you can look up the price of an automotive part by its part number, or find an employee's name based on their employee ID.
+For example, you can look up the price of an item by its ID or find an employee's name by their employee ID.

-With `XLOOKUP`, you can search for a value in one column and return a value from another column in the same row, regardless of which side the return column is on.

 **Syntax:**